Update: Rapid antigen tests

 - Get tested at a if you have any of the symptoms.
 Return home immediately.

 - If you continue to have symptoms you should ring your general practitioner for advice.
-If you become very unwell and are having trouble breathing contact triple zero (000).
+If you become very unwell and are having trouble breathing contact Triple Zero ().